COVID-19 and Piano Care.

 4. Dry off what you had wiped, and do not leave any liquid on the keys, or the piano itself.

-If the piano's keys have not been cleaned for a long time, or appear to be dirty, use Cory Care's Key-Brite spray, and follow up with a disinfectant wipe, and/or a disinfectant spray onto a paper towel.
+If the piano's keys have not been cleaned for a long time, or if any keys appear to be dirty, use Cory Care's Key-Brite spray, and follow up with a disinfectant wipe, and/or a disinfectant spray onto a paper towel.

 Always make sure the keys are dried, with a clean disposable towel, after applying any liquid based products.